 3.2.
-ESTABLISHING BASE GRADED PAY SCHEDULES AND PAY BAND RATE
+ESTABLISHING BASE GRADED PAY SCHEDULES AND PAY BAND RATE a.
+CES positions will be assigned to the CES occupational structure in accordance with Volume 3007 of this instruction.

 RANGES.
 Pursuant to Section 1599f (b) of Title 10, U.S.C., the DoD CIO, in conjunction with the USD(P&R), will establish CES base pay schedules and rate ranges based on the General Schedule (GS), other federal schedule adjustments, and appropriate labor market data analyses.
 The rate ranges established for other appropriate DoD human resources systems will be considered.